Federal Tax Resources

 Link to CO Tax forms:

-Colorado Child Care Expenses and Early Childhood Educator Credit
+CO Child Care Expenses and Early Childhood Educator Credit

-Instructions and Forms:
+Instructions and forms:

 Colorado 104PTC Book